floens/uchan/README.md

 In addition to the basic features, µchan supports creating boards by everyone, and the moderation interface is extensive and clear.
 Moderator permissions give extra control over the capabilities of a mod.
 See the [roadmap](https://github.com/Floens/uchan/issues/1) for a list of features that are implemented.

 µchan is super light-weight.
 It supports users that have JavaScript disabled.
 You can even browse it with the original Nintento DS!

-Any questions or issues can be asked on #uchan @ rizon or by creating an issue here on GitHub.

 ## Who is µchan for?
 You can use µchan to set up your own message board.